bjfssd757/Netter/PLUGINS_DOCUMENTATION.md

 crate-type = ["cdylib"]
 ```

+All dependencies listed in the code above must be added to your Cargo.toml.
 Choose the latest plugin version to avoid compatibility issues and to access all the crate's functionality!

 ### Building